KevinAntezana/SEM-BRAZIL-2024-EMU/README.md

 # SEM-BRAZIL-2024-EMU
-Codes used in Shell Eco Marathon Brazil 2024 by the team Eco Motors UNI
+Codes developed by the electronics, energy and control team of the Eco Motors UNI team of the National University of Engineering for the HUALKANA I electric prototype that participated in the Shell Eco Marathon Brazil 2024